andersonopt/website/content/solutions/ao-energy-market.md

 Don't leave financial upside on the table with costly consultant-led modeling runs.
 Our solution allows you to cost-effectively evaluate as many scenarios as needed to optimize your project and identify the ideal parameters.

 {{< /column >}} {{< /block >}} {{< block "grid-2 wrap pb-3" >}} {{< column "v-center" >}}

 ### V**iew and edit modeling assumptions**

+Consultant-led models use black box assumptions making it difficult for developers to understand what is being analyzed and adjust parameters as needed.
+We use an open modeling approach so you can clearly view and augment the assumptions to better align with your team's approach.

+### V**iew and edit modeling assumptions**